stefanZorcic/scaling-book/gpus.md

 **Answer:** Let’s do it component by component:

-* First, each node has 8x400 Gbps NDR IB cables connecting it to the leaf switches, giving each node `8 * 400 / 8 = 400 GB/s` of bandwidth to the leaf.
+* First, each node has 8x400Gbps NDR IB cables connecting it to the leaf switches, giving each node `8 * 400 / 8 = 400 GB/s` of bandwidth to the leaf.
 We have 8 leaf switches with 3.2TB/s each (64 400 GBps links), but we can only use 32 of the 64 ports to ingress from the SU, so that’s `32 * 400 / 8 = 12.8TB/s` for 32 nodes, again exactly 400GB/s.
-* Then at the spine level we have `8 * 16 * 2 x 400` Gbps NDR IB cables connecting each SU to the spine, giving each SU `8 * 16 * 2 * 400 / 8 = 12.8 TB/s` of bandwidth to the leaf.
+* Then at the spine level we have `8 * 16 * 2` 400Gbps NDR IB cables connecting each SU to the spine, giving each SU `8 * 16 * 2 * 400 / 8 = 12.8 TB/s` of bandwidth to the leaf.
 Again, this is 400GB/s per node.
 We have 16 spine switches, each with 3.2TB/s, giving us `16 * 3.2 = 51.2 TB/s`, which with 128 nodes is again 400GB/s.

 Thus if we bisect our nodes in any way, we will have 400GB/s per GPU between them.
 Every component has exactly the requisite bandwidth to ensure the fat tree.